Lyfe4/embed-chat/chat-embed/BACKEND_INTEGRATION.md

 4. Use the debug tools provided in the widget

 For more help, check the example files:
-- `embed-with-backend.html` - Complete working example
+- `public/working-example.html` - Complete working example
+- `public/embed-example.html` - Additional embedding examples
 - `.env.example` - Environment configuration template